-The year was 2003, and a quiet little movie named The Lord of the Rings: The Return of the King took home the Academy Awards biggest prize that year, winning Best Picture.
-Some will argue that this reflected on the culmination of a pretty darn good trilogy and that will ensure that the Peter Jackson franchise was worthy of its share of accolades that maybe Best Picture of the Year wasn’t one of them.
-I can’t give my personal opinion on that one because I have yet to see the film as of the time of this writing (February 2019).
-I liked the first two enough and don’t really have a reason for not seeing the third yet other than length and the thought that I should probably watch The Fellowship of the Ring and The Two Towers again beforehand.
-There was a slightly quieter movie that year that seemed to be the Academy sweetheart heading into Oscar night, a film that reestablished Clint Eastwood as a major force to reckon with as, perhaps, THE best director in Hollywood for the foreseeable future (2004’s Million Dollar Baby being his crowning achievement).
+There was a slightly quieter movie that year, The Academy Sweetheart, heading into Oscar night.
+This film reestablished Clint Eastwood as a significant force to reckon with as, perhaps, the best director in Hollywood for the foreseeable future (2004’s Million Dollar Baby as his crowning achievement).
 Mystic River was nominated for six Academy Awards (including Best Picture and Best Director for Eastwood) and earned both Sean Penn and Tim Robbins their long-awaited trophies.
 2003 was also the year for the excellent Seabiscuit, Master and Commander: The Far Side of the World, Monster, and Lost in Translation.
 But there was one movie that was better than all of these.
-It too was a major name at Oscar night, earning seven nominations and landing Renée Zellweger her first win after receiving nominations for 2001’s Chicago and 2000’s Bridget Jones’s Diaries at the previous two events.
+It, too, was a significant name at Oscar night, earning seven nominations and landing Renée Zellweger her first win after receiving nominations for 2001’s Chicago and 2000’s Bridget Jones’s Diaries at the previous two events.
 That movie was Anthony Minghella’s (The Talented Mr. Ripley) sweeping Civil War piece Cold Mountain.

 The cinematography in this movie is beautiful.
 I’ve never seen the Civil War look so stunning visually.
-The score is the perfect mix between chaos and tranquility, between hate and love, between personal agendas and agendas that are strictly for the advancement of another.
-The acting is top-notch (not quite Mystic River but, again, close).
+The score is the perfect mix of chaos and tranquility, hate and love, and personal agendas and agendas that are strictly for the advancement of another.
+The acting is top-notch (not quite Mystic River, but, again, close).
 Zellweger wears her anger and disgust at what she sees on one sleeve and the glimmer of hope that she and her friends will come out clean on the other.
 It’s a role that you may never see her in again.
-Equally as good were Law (who earned his second Academy Award nomination), who played as kind-hearted a soldier as you’ll ever meet, and Kidman, a woman desperately clinging to the hope that the man she has fallen in love remains alive after all of these years away.
+Equally as good was Law (who earned his second Academy Award nomination), who played as kind-hearted a soldier as you’ll ever meet, and Kidman, a woman desperately clinging to the hope that the man she has fallen in love with remains alive after all of these years away.
 And the cameos mentioned in the paragraph above each had their specific purpose and performed flawlessly.
 Portman was by far my favorite character.
 She told such an intense story of the effects of war on her in her ten minutes of screen time, spread across to adjacent scenes.

-This is a film not to be missed.
+Cold Mountain is a film not to be missed.

 Plot 8.5/10